grafana/grafana/docs/sources/panels/transformations.md

    Click the trash can icon to permanently remove a transformation.

-{{< docs-imagebox img="/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1000px" >}}
+{{< docs-imagebox img="/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

 ## Transformation types and options

 Grafana comes with the following transformations:

-- Reduce - Reduce all rows or data points to a single value using a function like max, min, mean, or last.
+- [Reduce](#reduce) - Reduce all rows or data points to a single value using a function like max, min, mean, or last.
 - Filter by name - Filter a result set’s fields by name.
 This might be useful when you want to show only part of your result set.
 - Filter by query - Filter a result set by the refId of the query.
 This might be useful when your result set consists of multiple time series and you want to show only some of them.
 - Organize fields - Order, filter, and rename the fields in a result set.
 This transformation is useful when your result set contains for instance non human-readable field names or when - you want to display a table and alter the order of the columns.